-Course No CO32-930352 ECTS 5 Module Affiliation Workload (hrs / sem) Level 11.
-U.SZ-IVIANI JIVELS IVIANACIINO LIIVELSIIV Contact Time: 35,00 Private Study: 90,00 Bachelor 2nd Year CORE
+Course Name Marketing Course No CO32-930352 ECTS 5 Module Affiliation Workload (hrs / sem) Level CO32-ManDivers Managing Diversity Contact Time: 35,00 Private Study: 90,00 Bachelor 2nd Year CORE

 The marketing concept is one of the most vital, yet, perhaps the most often misunderstood concept in business management.
 Identifying target customers and their needs and developing products, services and brands designed to fulfill these needs is the major prerequisite for a successful business endeavor.
 Without being able to create relevant value for a well-defined group of target customers, a company will not operate successfully in the long run.
-In recent years, special attention has been paid to the concept of brand management.
-One might even speak of a "brand management hype".
-However, there is even greater confusion in both theory and practice as to what the term "brand" refers and what should be covered by a sound brand management system.
-Despite this confusion, brands have become the most valuable assets for many companies.
-This becomes evident when looking at the large investments that are made to acquire brands and which are often significantly above the fair value of assets.
-It is apparent that the marketing story has not been finally told after the 4 P's were defined by McCarthy in the 1960's, there is much more to learn and to experience.
+It is apparent that the marketing story has not been finally told after McCarthy defined the 4 P's in the 1960's, there is much more to learn and to experience.

-This is an integrative and applications-oriented course in marketing planning and strategy with a strong focus on the field of brand management.
-The main objective of this course is to provide you with a sound understanding of the basic branding and marketing concepts and how they are applied in practice.
+This is an integrative and applications-oriented course in marketing planning and strategy.
+The main objective of this course is to provide you with a sound understanding of the basic marketing concepts and how they are applied in practice.
 You will be able to analyze markets, competitors and customers and to define relevant markets and market segments.
-Being introduced to the latest brand management knowledge will make you understand that a company needs to pay great attention to both internal and external target groups and their behavior.
-By creating your "own brand" you will understand how to practically use what you learn in this course.
 Finally, you will see that regardless of your career direction, an understanding of marketing concepts will assist both your professional and personal live.